obov/claude-3-7-sonnet-starter-pack/README.md

 # Claude 3.7 Sonnet Starter Pack 🚀
+> Look, Anthropic's Claude-3.7-Sonnet is a powerful, hybrid CRASHOUT LLM.
+> Let's breakdown it's capabilities and see how we can use it in our work and play.

 *Check out [IndyDevDan YouTube Channel](https://www.youtube.com/c/indydevdan) for more AI Agents, LLMs, and AI Coding*